JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  9
 ```

-or we can use the `range` function to create a range with given properties and then use the `collect` function to create a vector or use the `Vector` type to convert the range to a vector
+or we can use the `range` function to create a range with given properties and then use the `collect` function to create a vector.
+Another possibility is to use the `Vector` type to convert the range into a vector.

 ```jldoctest matrices
 julia> collect(1:2:9)